 Let me know in the comments.
 I would love to hear about it.

 I guess you have now got a pretty good idea of why and how to schedule WordPress posts.
 So don’t forget to share this tutorial with your friends who might not know of this WordPress feature.
-And if you would like to learn more about such WordPress features then check out the WordPress tutorial for beginners.
-It covers every aspect of how to use WordPress.
+And if you would like to learn more about making WordPress websites, then check out this guide on how to make a WordPress website without writing any code.
+It covers every aspect of how to build a WordPress website.